Chapter 29: The Falsifiers (Alchemists)

 I have been here before, and I know what kind of sinners are being punished here, and why, Virgil thought.
 In the tenth and final bolgia are punished those who are falsifiers of various kinds.
 These sinners are punished with various illnesses.
 This is as it should be, for sin is a kind of illness or disease.

 The alchemists have leprosy (the alchemists tried to change lead into gold, and now their skin turns from healthy to diseased).
-T, the evil impersonators are insane (the evil impersonators made other people confused about who the evil impersonators were; now the evil impersonators, who are insane, are confused about who they are).
-T, the counterfeiters — who made what they had bigger than it should be — have dropsy (which makes part of their body swell up and be bigger than it should be).
-T, and the liars — whose testimony stank — are feverous and stink.
+The evil impersonators are insane (the evil impersonators made other people confused about who the evil impersonators were; now the evil impersonators, who are insane, are confused about who they are).
+The counterfeiters — who made what they had bigger than it should be — have dropsy (which makes part of their body swell up and be bigger than it should be).
+And the liars — whose testimony stank — are feverous and stink.

 All of these sinners are falsifiers.
 The alchemists are falsifiers of things.
 The evil impersonators are falsifiers of persons.
 The counterfeiters are falsifiers of money.
 The liars are falsifiers of words.

 Dante marveled at the numbers of the sinners who were afflicted with illness.
 Some sinners were lying against or on other sinners.
 Some sinners crawled on their hands and knees.
 Many sinners did not have the strength to stand up.

 Dante saw two sinners, each leaning against the other’s back.
 They were scratching themselves, trying to kill a never-ending itch.
 Their skin was covered with scabs, and as they scratched the scabs collected under their fingernails.
 No curry-comb was ever applied to a horse faster by a stable boy eager for bed than the sinners applied their fingernails to their bodies.